adrianm240/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Project Overview
 The purpose of this project is to analyze Amazon reviews written by members of the paid Vine program by creating an ETL pipeline.
-After obtaining my dataset, I stored it in an Amazon S3 bucket and then used Python PySpark to extract/transform the data, connected to an AWS RDS instance, and loaded the transformed data into a pgAdmin SQL database.
+After obtaining my dataset, I stored it in an Amazon S3 bucket and then used Python PySpark to extract/transform the data, connect it to an AWS RDS instance, and loaded the transformed data into a pgAdmin SQL database.
 I then used PySpark to analyze the data to determine if any bias existed towards favorable reviews from Vine members.

 ## Project Results
 - There were 90 Vine reviews and 37,831 none-Vine reviews.